wzacs1/BioinfWorkshop/Workthroughs/Part2-1_SRAPull_16SseqProcessQiiime2.md

 This is a pretty simple example to just intro loops early.
 But, it's good to think about already how loops can be useful.
 Generally, we will use them to loop over many files and perform the same function.
 Or, you could imagine looping through individual sequence entries in a single file.
 Both of these are behaviors you've already seen in commands like `ls` (listing each file in a directory) or `grep` (searching line by line).
 Hopefully you can imagine that loops are at the heart of most useful commands.

+## Putting it all together.
+How to build a processing pipeline in a batch script.
+Now that we understand differences between interactive and batch/non-interactive jobs and have learned more about CHPC, you may start to see how you might put together a pipeline that could be run through batch submission.
+A common process goes like this:
+1. Work with a small subset of data in an interactive session to test out commands.
+2. As you get each command working, copy the working commands to a new file in the order they will run.
+This will be your batch script.
+3. Add the required SBATCH directives and submit the job to the Slurm scheduler on CHPC.

+Let's follow this process, and start with a file to copy the commands to.

-## Using Atom Or Other Plain Text Editor to Create a Script
+### Intro to Using Atom (Or Other Plain Text Editor)

-Really any plain text editor (not a word processor like Word) can be used to facilitate your documentation.
+- Really, any plain text editor (not a word processor, like Microsoft Word) can be used to facilitate your documentation.
 I have recently come to like Atom for it's easy add-in/package manager and pleasing format.
 I really just want make sure we are all using the same editor for simplicity though, and Atom is cross-platform.
 Frankly, I actually prefer BBEdit, but it's only available on Mac currently.
-Atom has many possible add-in/extension/packages provided by the community which makes it super useful.
-We'll add a couple packages shortly.
+Atom has many possible add-in/extension/packages provided by the community which makes it super useful, and plays really well with GitHub.

 - Open Atom and open a folder on your computer (`File -> Open Folder...`).
-Let's say just your Documents folder at first.
+Let's say just your Documents folder at first (any folder with files will do).
 This shows again the Project directory centric mentality as the sidebar lists all the files in this folder, and even labels this sidebar "Project"!
 You can easily open other files in your project directory with a click.
 They should open in new tabs in Atom by default.
-Nice, but this is just to illustrate Atom's behavior.
+Nice, but this is just to illustrate Atom's behavior which is a little different than you are probably used to with word processors.

-We will return to atom frequently, and use it to build our scripts and to document our code.
-Keep it open.

-### Putting it all together.
-How to build a simple pipeline
-Now that we understand differences between interactive and batch/non-interactive jobs and have learned more about CHPC, you may start to see how you might put together a pipeline that could be run through batch submission.
-A common process goes like this:
-1. Work with a small subset of data in an interactive session to test out commands.
-2. As you get each command working, copy the working commands to a new file in the order they will run.
-This will be your batch script.
-3. Add the required SBATCH directives and submit the job to the slurm scheduler on CHPC.

-Let's follow this process, and start with a file to copy the commands to.

-### Start a batch script (using bash) for 16S seq processing on CHPC
+- Open a new file in Atom.
+  1. **"File -> New File"**.
+  2. Create a local directory/folder wherever you like on your computer.
+I'll call mine "BioinfWorkshop" but it's not critical at this point, you just need to be able to find it later.
+  2. Save your newly created file to this new directory location with the name: **PreProcess_16S.sh**. (**File -> Save As...**).
+The extension (`.sh`) is important here.

+- I'll just intro a couple features or idiosyncrasies of Atom.
+Overall, I mainly leave it to you to familiarize yourself with software like this.
+  1. Notice in the bottom right hand corner of Atom when you have your "PreProcess_16S.sh" file open, there is a text box that says "Shell Script".
+You can click on it and it will bring up a window to change the type of script Atom thinks this is.
+You don't need to change it, it is indeed a shell script (with bash as our shell).
+Auto-detect is the default behaviour and it detected it based on the file extension we gave the file (`.sh`).
+     - This does nothing to the script.
+It just helps Atom highlight words based on what they might be (commands, strings, variables) and really, really makes it easier to see and write your scripts.
+  2. Also in bottom right hand corner there is some text, either "**LF**" or "**CRLF**".
+These are line-endings.
+If you are on a Mac it will likely already say "LF", if on a Windows then "CRLF".
+You can just click to change between them.
+Linux uses "LF" line endings so we want everything to be "LF".
+     - Side note, on CHPC there is a command `dos2unix` which can be used to convert a Windows created file to Unix line endings quickly.
+  3. Settings.
+This is fairly unique and odd in Atom.
+I just want to point out where it is and won't get into why.
+Go to "**Packages -> Settings View -> Open**".
+  4. Packages.
+Packages are add-ons that actually make Atom (or other lightweight editors) useful.
+Within the Settings View page you can see the tab on the left to "Install" packages.
+You can search there and also see and change those already installed on the "Packages" tab there.
+This may require admin privileges.

-#### Workflow overview for High-Performance Compute Clusters
+### Workflow overview for High-Performance Compute Clusters
 - As previously discussed, we don't have a lot of storage space and indeed want to use HPC type clusters more for the 'computing' than storage.
 - Commands in batch scripts on CHPC therefore tend to start with copying large input files to scratch space, and then end with copying smaller results files to save.
 The computing can just be redone if needed, don't save a bunch of intermediates.

 ![General Batch Script Process](https://drive.google.com/uc?export=view&id=1OmDxGQeS2wpe6I6B6Dtoin0xxqCvBqGw)

-#### Create and Initial Setup of Your Batch Script.
+### Create and Initial Setup of Your Batch Script.
 Remember, "bash" is the shell we are using.
 So, in order to have these commands interpreted when submitted as we are doing interactively, we need to specify in our script we want "bash" to do the interpreting.
 This is accomplished in the first line of our batch script.
-1. Open a new file in Atom and save it with the .sh extension to a project folder on your local computer.
-The .sh extension will let atom know it is a shell script, letting Atom highlight syntax in a relevant manner.
-   - Let's call it "PreProcess_16S.sh"
+1. Open (if not already) your file "PreProcess_16S.sh" in Atom.
 2. Add this text to the very first line to indicate it should be read by bash
 ```bash
 #!/bin/bash
 ```
 Notice the 2 characters `#!`.
 This is called a **shebang** and directs what program should interpret it.
 It is NOT required (but without it you would need to specify the program to interpret your script) and only looked for in the very first line of a file.
 If this was a python script, for example, you would add the path to python after the `#!` for example.
 We are working in bash for this course.

-3. As we build up commands in succession in the following interactive session, copy your commands to this file.
+3. As we build up commands in succession in the following interactive sessions, copy your commands to this file.
 This will then serve as your template for your batch job submission.
 As it's really a bash script, it could be run on any computer with the required programs.
 We just add SBATCH specific options (aka "directives") to it later to make it work on CHPC with the slurm scheduler.

 4. As you add commands, add comments about what the commands do, expected inputs or anything else you like.
 To do this, just preface the comment with a `#`.
 These lines won't be interpreted by the program.
 Every language has such a comment character.
 Thankfully, for both bash and R it is the `#`.

 Now, for submitted bash scripts you have documentation and the script in the same place.
 Make useful comments for good documentation!
 For interactive work (no submitted script; often in RStudio for us) we'll use another method to document what we are doing.

 You may ask why we use Atom locally and not the built-in text editor Nano.
 Well, this is actually a fine idea.
 However, we use Atom because it's easier to keep a different window open in another program and may be an easier setup to document while working on command line too.
-What you are then doing is beginning to create an "integrated development environment", or an IDE for bash scripting.
+What you are then doing is beginning to create an "integrated development environment", or an **IDE** for bash scripting.
 It's not exactly (an IDE is usually a single piece of software), but you can hopefully start to see what this funny term is because it is exactly what RStudio is to R.

 ## Our First Bioinformatics Project
 Now that we've finally learned a whole bunch of Linux commands and created a nice bash shell environment, we will work through a dataset to get practice and reinforce some of these commands, as well as learn a really useful software package for microbiologists (and others really).
 We will work for the rest of this part on a 16S sequence dataset within QIIME2.